 Wash synthetic clothes

-When washing synthetic clothes (fleece, breathable T-shirts, etc.), the mechanical action releases many plastic microfibers in the water, a pollution that the filters of washing machines and water treatment stations can remember.
-A fortiori, in the case of washing clothes directly into streams of a natural area, plastic microfibres (1 to 2g per wash) are emitted directly into the medium and may then enter at the bottom in the chain food.
-A laundry bag that holds the fibers during washing is ideal.
+When washing synthetic clothing (fleece, breathable t-shirts, etc.), the mechanical action releases many plastic microfibers in the water, a pollution that the filters of washing machines and treatment plants cannot retain.
+A fortiori, in the case of washing clothes directly in the streams of a natural area, the plastic microfibers (1 to 2g per wash) are emitted directly into the environment and can then enter the chain from below. food.
+A wash bag that retains these fibers during the wash is therefore ideal.
 Available here and is.

-Finally, these precautions are essential in natural environments, but it is good to know that these principles also apply at home in town or country, to reduce our footprint on our environment, wherever we are.
+Finally, these precautions are imperative in natural environments, but it is good to know that these principles are also valid at home, in town or in the countryside, in order to reduce our footprint on our environment, wherever we are.
 Our waste and sewage is still going somewhere.

 No. And we don't earn any commissions if you click on the links either :) It's that easy!
 To help us protect some of the last wilderness on the planet, donate to Naturevolution.